Slowdeb/Tryhackme/Unstable Twin.md

 Found a new build number and a new server name.

-Now i know that this server is vulnerable to sql injection, i need to find a way point to exploit it.
+Now the room hinted that the server is vulnerable to sql injection, i need to find a way point to exploit it.

 The server talks about “login API” so i try to see if there is anykind of vulnerability there: